This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 • cs can be used to specify an SPI chip select pin.

-• freq selects the SD/MMC interface frequency in Hz (only supported on the ESP32).
+• freq selects the SD/MMC interface frequency in Hz.

 Implementation-specific details